This Is the End: Critical response

-Possible sequel
+Future

-When Goldberg was asked whether a sequel to the film was probable, he replied, "If you ask me, I'd say there's a pretty good chance of a sequel.
+When asked whether a sequel to the film was probable, Goldberg replied, "If you ask me, I'd say there's a pretty good chance of a sequel.
 If you ask Seth Rogen, he'd say no." In June 2013, Goldberg revealed some ideas for a sequel in which the apocalypse occurs at the premiere of the first film.
 "Seth's a cokehead in this version, Michael Cera is a calm dude with a boyfriend, Rihanna and The Backstreet Boys are back," Goldberg stated in an interview.
 "We have a lot of ideas: a heaven and hell for example and a Garden of Eden version where Danny [McBride] is Adam."
 Despite this, Goldberg has also said that it would be difficult to recreate the casting conditions from the first film due to different schedules, believing them to be a stroke of luck by saying: "I honestly don't know if we could get the guys together [again]."
-In May 2014, Rogen posted an update on Twitter about a potential sequel, saying: "I don't think we'll make a sequel to This Is the End, but if we did, it would be called No, THIS Is the End."
+In May 2014, Rogen posted an update on Twitter about a potential sequel, saying, "I don't think we'll make a sequel to This Is the End, but if we did, it would be called No, THIS Is the End."

 Attraction

 This Is the End was adapted into a 3D maze titled This Is the End 3D for Halloween Horror Nights at Universal Studios Hollywood in 2015, two years after the film's release.
-The maze served as the event's first comedy-based attraction.
+The maze served as the event's first comedy horror-based attraction.